LTOssian/kanban-tasks_api/README.md

 I learned a lot during this project and building this in a 3-tier architecture was a great idea.

-For future project I should write tests for the API and take more time to think about the best way to return the most crucial informations to the user.
+For future projects I should lean into unit testing and take more time to think about the best way to return the most crucial informations to the user.

 ## Resources